almawang/dartmouthwics-git-workshop/README.md

 # Extra GitHub features

 ## USERNAME.github.io Site
-If you make a repo in GitHub named **YOURUSERNAME.github.io** with an index.html file
+If you make a repo in GitHub named **YOURUSERNAME.github.io** with an index.html file, GitHub will automatically deploy that html to the url **YOURUSERNAME.github.io**!

 # Credits
 Tutorial Instructions from [Nick Charlton](https://github.com/nickcharlton/git-workshop/blob/master/Guide%20to%20Git.pdf)